gertstulp/FertNet/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Fixed the link in description upon CRAN request

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.